alessandrotrisolini/switchmanager/README.md

 It can be installed from the main project GitHub repository by following the installation [guide](https://github.com/openvswitch/ovs/blob/master/Documentation/intro/install/general.rst) or by using the package management system.

 ### hostapd
-**hostapd** has to be installed on each switch.
-Every physical port that is supposed to be part of the switch need an instance of **hostapd** to manage both the 802.1X authentication and the MACsec channel generation.
+`hostapd` has to be installed on each switch.
+Every physical port that is supposed to be part of the switch need an instance of `hostapd` to manage both the 802.1X authentication and the MACsec channel generation.

-**agentd** is in charge of run and manage all the life process of **hostapd** intances.
+`agentd` is in charge of running and managing all the life process of `hostapd` instances.

 ## Usage examples
-In this section the usage of both **managerd** and **agentd** will be explained.
+In this section the usage of both `managerd` and `agentd` will be explained.
 ### managerd usage
-On the manager machine we have to launch the **managerd** and a CLI will appear:
+On the manager machine we have to launch `managerd`:
 ```sh
 $ managerd -config /path/to/config
 ```